Syllabus

 Description

-This course satisfies the communication requirement for the SDS major.
+This course satisfies the data in context requirement for the SDS major.

 Prerequisites